flatpickles/sketchbook/docs/beta-testing.md

 -   Did you expect Sketchbook to do anything that it doesn't do?
 -   Would you be interested in using something like Sketchbook even if it weren't being built by a friend?
 -   Do you have any feature requests?
 -   Does naming make sense throughout Sketchbook?
-Renaming properties, methods, and concepts is easy, but now's the time!
+Renaming properties, methods, and concepts is easy – but now's the time!

 **Documentation**

 -   Am I describing what Sketchbook _**is**_ and _**does**_ well enough in the docs I have so far?
+-   Was the "Quick Start Guide" effective?
+Any suggestions for a better first intro?
 -   How intuitive is the ordering & breakdown of concepts in the documentation as a whole?
 Any suggestions for reorganization?
 -   Does anything feel too detailed, or not detailed enough?
 -   Does anything need documentation that isn't currently covered?